openstack/openstack-ansible/doc/source/install-guide/configure-federation-mapping.rst

   # map the role to the project and user group in the domain
   openstack role add --project fedproject --group fedgroup _member_

-If the deployer wants to add more mappings, additional options can be added to the list, for example:
+To add more mappings, add options to the list.
+For example:

 .. code-block:: yaml